Ramuneid/1.2-Support-in-Lithuania/README.md

 ![Support for organisations representing people with visual impairments](images/vision-impared-group.png)

+*Recipient-level comparison of organisations supporting people with visual impairments, highlighting differences in donor bases, support amounts, rankings, and changes over time.*

 A similar pattern appears among organisations supporting people with **hearing impairments**.
 Some experienced substantial percentage growth, but many continue to operate with relatively small donor bases and modest total support.
 Several organisations also experienced substantial declines.

 ![Support for organisations representing people with hearing impairments](images/hearing-impaired-group.png)

+*Recipient-level comparison of organisations supporting people with hearing impairments, showing substantial differences in scale and development between recipients.*

 However, **small size alone should not be interpreted as poor performance**.